About the SA Legion

 We cannot break faith with them that died

-In Cape Town a Remembrance Service is still held on 11 November each year while in most other cities of the world it takes place on the Sunday nearest to the 11th.
+In Cape Town, as in many cities around the world, a Remembrance Service is held on the Sunday closest to 11 November.
 Remembrance services are held by many of the various military veteran organizations and a list of those that normally take place in Cape Town and vicinity is available here.

 Not for ourselves, but for others.